 - Willing to learn and comply with food safety and sanitation rules

-- Have or obtain a current Washington State Food Worker Card (ServSafe preferred)
+- Have or obtain a current ServSafe Food Manager Certification

-- Have computer proficiency, including MS Word and Excel
+- Have basic computer proficiency including MS Word, Excel, and the Google Suite

-This is a full-time, exempt position with a pay range of $39,520 to $43,680, depending on experience and skills.
+This is an hourly position that will pay $19-21 hourly, depending on experience and skills.
 Additionally, HIP provides a benefits package that includes:

 - Retirement contribution matching

 - Support for professional development and training